Proper 23 (Pentecost 18) –

 and you are invited.

-If you’re not hungry right now, I don’t know what to do for you.
+If you’re not hungry right now, I don’t know what to do

 It made me hungry just writing this.